TW-Robotics/morobot-arduino_esp/README.md

 ## Known issues
 - Example with multiple robots is not working for ESP32 controllers
-- Other TCP-Offset than 0/0/x for ScaraRRP leads to wrong kinematics somehow
+- Other TCP-Offset than x/0/x for ScaraRRP and Scara RRR is not implemented (necessary?)

 ## License
 This software is licensed under the terms of the GNU General Public License v3.0.
 See the [LICENSE](https://github.com/TW-Robotics/morobot/edit/main/LICENSE) for more information.